turingschool/module_5/technical_interview_practice.md

   - Complete the assigned technical challenge

 ### Purpose
 For new job seekers, the technical interview can be a scary unknown.
+This session aims to break down those unknowns and give you a foundation for further practice and confidence in the interview.
 ### Structure
   - Review homework
   - Talk best practices for white board interviews & take home challenges